GuoquanPei/Origin-Tea/README.md

-# Origin-Tea: A Lightweight Model for Tea Geographical Origin Recognition Based on Phenotypic Features
+# Phenotypic Feature-Based Identification of Tea Geographical Origin Using Lightweight Deep Learning

 > 🚧 **This repository is under preparation.
 Code and data will be released upon paper acceptance.
 Stay tuned!**